TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/12 - 2 Kings/2 Kings 3/2 Kings 3.8.md

 ---

-And he said, Which way shall we go up?
-And he answered, The way of the wilderness of Edom.
+He said, "Which way shall we go up?"
+He answered, "The way of the wilderness of Edom."